Static Files¶

 Django admin integration¶

-# Admin works out of the box
+# Admin works out of the box in development

 INSTALLED_APPS = [